nexxtway/react-rainbow/CONTRIBUTING.md

 It is simple.
 Only have to go through the following steps:

 1. Following this directory `src/components/` create a folder with the component name.
 The component folder has to follow this convention `[ComponentName]` in camelcase.
       - Create all basic files for  the components:
             - `index.js` This is the file where is the main logic of the component, props and methods showed in the documentation.
             - `styles.scss` This is the styles file in SASS.
             - `readme.md` The have the Interactive Example for the component.
       - Depending on the functionality and complexity of the component it will be necessary also to add:
             - `_test_` In this folder will be the files `componentName.spec.js` with the tests of the component.
             - `pageObject` In this folder will be the file index.js with the Page Object of the component.(If the component need integrationTest)

 2. If the component needs Integration Test then follow this directory `integration/specs/`, create a folder with the component name.
 The component folder has to follow this convention `[ComponentName]` in camelcase.
       - Create all necessary files and update the tutorial.json file for the components integration test:
             - `[componentName]-[number].spec.js` .The `[number]` is the assigned number to the Interactive Example to be tested.
 Numbers are assigned to the Interactive Example in consecutive odd numbers.
 I.e 1, 3, 5 etc.
             - Update the tutorial.json file.
 Add this code:
-           `"componentName": {`
+                  ```sh
+                  "componentName": {
-           `"title": "ComponentName page object"`
+                  "title": "ComponentName page object"
-          `}`
+                  }
+                  ```
 3. If the component needs Tutorial then following this directory `tutorial/` create a file with the component name.
 The component name has to follow this convention `[componentName]` in camelcase.
       - `componentName.md`

 4. Add the code to the files
 5. Submit the PR with the code of the new example